jjose031/CubeContour/README.md

 **dStep**: step size to use when translating plane of visualization.
 Large step size results in fewer planes (lower resolution).

-**stepSmaller: step size to use for grid generated along visualization plane in order to retrieve voxel values from .cube file.
+**stepSmaller**: step size to use for grid generated along visualization plane in order to retrieve voxel values from .cube file.
 A value of n results in a step size n times smaller than the step size of the .cube file.

 **verbose**: print information as the visualization is generated.